-The broadcaster’s coverage was not only minimal by most estimates, but often favoured the subjects of the allegations over the allegations themselves.
-When the Cambridge Analytica scandal broke over the weekend of March 18, Newsnight led the next day with Alexander Nix’s pre-recorded interview denying the allegations.
+The broadcaster’s coverage was not only minimal by most estimates, but often favoured giving a platform to the subjects of the allegations over the allegations themselves.
+When the Cambridge Analytica scandal broke over the weekend of March 18, for instance, its Newsnight programme led the next day with Alexander Nix’s pre-recorded interview denying the allegations.
 There was a report on the Observer’s findings, but it was secondary to the rebuttal.

 Things didn’t improve.
-Two months later, when Sanni’s claims were investigated by the Electoral Commission, the Vote Leave chief executive was interviewed by Kuenssberg well before the findings were made public – another ‘prebuttal’ that gave Matthew Elliott a virtually uninterrupted platform to get his retaliation in first: “They haven’t followed due process…”
+Two months later, when Sanni’s claims were investigated by the Electoral Commission, the Vote Leave chief executive was interviewed by Kuenssberg well before the findings were made public – another ‘prebuttal’ that gave Matthew Elliott a virtually uninterrupted platform to get his retaliation in first: “They haven’t followed due process.”

 Burley already had

 But, none of this is as bad as the response of the host of the BBC’s Daily Politics, Andrew Neil.
 Throughout the summer of 2018 he dismissed both scandals as “conspiracy theories” and often retweeted articles by Alex Wickham of the Guido Fawkes blog depicting Carole Cadwalladr as a tin-foil-hatted conspiracy theorist.

 Though Neil’s twitter feed is not a BBC account and he is a freelance employee of the corporation, he remains a powerful and significant figure there.
 Despite later deleting a tweet describing Cadwalladr as “Karol Kodswallop” he never apologised or explained.